fstamour/cache-cache/readme.md

 it's much much faster to use this to search a local cache instead of going through GitLab's API.

-2023-07-18: update I renamed the project from local-gitlab to cache-cache because I want to add more sources than just GitLab.
+2023-07-18 update: I renamed the project from local-gitlab to cache-cache because I want to add more sources than just GitLab.

 ## About the name